AmirPasalic/postgres-performance-test/README.md

 The start-db.sh script will start the docker container which hosts the CarReservationsDb which was created with the initialize.sh command.

-More infos on this command can be found in the help page of the start-db.sh.
+More info's on this command can be found in the help page of the start-db.sh.

 Example: `start-db.sh --help or start-db.sh -h`